trueos/pcbsd/docs/desktops.rst

 MATE
 ====

-`MATE <http://mate-desktop.org/>`_ is a fork of the popular, but now unmaintained, GNOME2 desktop environment.
+The `MATE desktop <http://mate-desktop.org/>`_ is a fork of the popular, but now unmaintained, GNOME2 desktop environment.
 MATE is under active development to add support for new technologies while preserving the traditional GNOME desktop experience and its many built-in utilities.
-Figure 6.11a shows a screenshot of MATE on a
+Figure 6.11a shows a screenshot of
-PC-BSD® 10.1.1 system with the "Applications" menu open.
+MATE on a PC-BSD® 10.1.1 system with the "Applications" menu open.

 **Figure 6.11a: MATE Desktop on a PC-BSD® System**